Seattle Public Schools provides Equal Educational and Employment Opportunities

 Seattle Public Schools is committed to providing access to all individuals—with or without disabilities—seeking information on our website.
 To provide this information, we’ve created our website based on the standards outlined in Section 508 of the Rehabilitation Act (as amended).
 Section 508 requires that all individuals with disabilities have access to and use of information and data, comparable to that provided to individuals without disabilities, unless an undue burden would be imposed on us.

-If you use assistive technology (such as a screen reader, eye tracking device, voice recognition software, etc.) and have difficulty accessing information on our website, please contact us at firstname.lastname@example.org provide the URL (web address) of the material you tried to access, the problem you experienced and your contact information.
-We'll contact you and attempt to provide the information you're seeking.
+If you use Any item, piece of equipment, or product system, that is used to (such as a screen reader, eye tracking device, voice recognition software, etc.) and have difficulty accessing information on our website, please contact us at email@example.com and provide the URL (web address) of the material you tried to access, the problem you experienced and your contact information.
+We’ll contact you and attempt to provide the information you’re seeking.